BC Lions: Ownership

+History

 Before the Lions

 Compared to the rest of the country, senior football arrived late in British Columbia.
 Rugby unions had been organized in all of the Prairie provinces by 1907 and the Western Canada Rugby Football Union had been formed in 1911.

 However, it was not until 1926 (after the sudden collapse of the Western Hockey League) that the British Columbia Rugby Football Union was formed, and not until 1930 that the BCRFU competed to represent the West in the Grey Cup.
 The black and orange Vancouver Meralomas were the most successful British Columbian team of the era.
 They played in the Western Final in 1930 and again in 1934, only to lose on both occasions to the Regina Roughriders of the Saskatchewan Rugby Football Union.

 The BCRFU stopped challenging for the Grey Cup following the formation of the Western Interprovincial Football Union.
 After the BCRFU disbanded in 1941, the Vancouver Grizzlies joined the WIFU.
 They played only one season, finishing 1–7, before the WIFU suspended operations for the duration of the Second World War.
 The Grizzlies did not return after the war.